vcatalin/dotnet-validate-verification-callback-request/README.md

 ## Install

-- replace the required values in the `./VerificationEventHandler/Controllers/VerificationEventsController.cs` file
+- replace the required values in the `./VerificationEventHandler/Program.cs` file
-- run the server using `dotnet run --project VerificationEventHandler`
+- run the server using `dotnet watch run --project VerificationEventHandler --urls=http://localhost:8000`
-- start ngrok `ngrok http 5000` (port 5000 is used by default by Kestrel)
+- start ngrok `ngrok http 8000`
   - copy the ngrok url to the Verification App that you will receive Verification Events from to your [Sinch Dashboard](https://dashboard.sinch.com/verification/apps)
   - make sure to append the following URI at the end of the URL, `/api/verification/events`
   - example `https://df6a-143-177-206-33.ngrok.io/api/verification/events`
 - test using the SMS PIN Verification script found in the project
   - replace the required values in the `./SMSVerificationTestScript/Program.cs` file
-  - `dotnet build --project SMSVerificationTestScript`
   - `dotnet run --project SMSVerificationTestScript`